-TRU's board of directors is our vital governing force; the board sets our policies and goals through strategic planning, ensures TRU has the financial resources to succeed and is responsible for TRU's adherence to our legal obligations and organizational values.
-Board members are also important community embassadors.
+TRU's board of directors is our vital governing force.
+The board sets our policies and goals through strategic planning, ensures TRU has the financial resources to succeed and is responsible for TRU's adherence to our legal obligations and organizational values.
+Board members are also important community ambassadors.

-What we want is a board of directors that reflects the best of Detroit: Diverse, dynamic and dedicated to getting the job done.
+Our board of directors should reflect the best of Detroit: Diversity, innovation and dedication to getting the job done.
 Maybe you have experience in public transit issues, or economic/community development, or maybe you have a knack for politics or fundraising, or are well connected to decision makers in the region.
 If so, please look through the rest of the information to learn more about TRU, the responsibilities you would take up as a board member and what your next steps would be to explore making that happen.